josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 Ok, that was probably as confusing for you to read as it was for me to write.
 Let's back up.

-Say you've got a transition where one element leaves the page as another one appears to take its place, like a page transition, or sliding between two images in a lightbox.
+Say you've got an animation where one element leaves the page as another one appears to take its place, like a page transition, or sliding between two images in a lightbox.

-Typically, you want a UI transition to start slow, and end slow.
-(That's usually how things move in the real world; they accelerate and decelerate.)

-However, even though the user perceives this replacement as one smooth UI transition, under the hood, this is actually _two_ transitions: the old element leaving, followed by the new element entering.
+The user perceives this as one UI transition.
+But under the hood, it's actually _two_ transitions: the old element leaving, followed by the new element entering.

 So that means if you're transitioning an element _out_, and you want it to start slowly, you need an _ease in_.

 Conversely, when an element is transitioning _in_, it should usually come to a gradual stop.
 That calls for an _ease out_.

-Those two would come together to create a smooth start, and a smooth end to the overall stitched-together UI change.
+Those two would come together to create the effect of one seamless movement.

-### Lean on hardware acceleration
+## 8. Lean on hardware acceleration

 Not all CSS properties can be animated or transitioned smoothly across all devices and browsers.
 In fact, there are only a handful of properties that are capable of tapping into a device's hardware acceleration for the smoothest, highest-framerate transitions possible.

 <SideNote>

-It's not important to understand what "hardware acceleration" is in order to take advantage of it.
-But if you're curious, it means that the browser can enlist the help of the device's graphics processing unit (GPU) to help make rendering significantly faster and smoother—but only under certain conditions.
+It's not important to understand what hardware acceleration is in order to take advantage of it.
+But if you're curious: it means the browser can enlist the help of the device's graphics processing unit (GPU) to help make rendering significantly faster and smoother—but only under certain conditions.

 </SideNote>